jupiterpluvius/arnobius-adversusnationes/Introduction.md

     Both in spite of and because of Romanization, there arose a strong identity for Africans.
 Like African religion, many areas and peoples had local claims to which they were devoted.
 While these localized identities may have been emphasized more before the Roman governance, the encompassing African identity arose due to it.
 While this may seem counterintuitive, some Africans reacted against Romanization, rather creating a stronger identity for Africans "the social identity of groups is constructed out of circumstances of high-pressure factors-above all, warfare-that link diverse ethnic groups under a new single identity" pg 537.
 A common identity came about in order to protect Africans against the tide of Romanization.
 The ethnic infighting among the Africans would not cease, but local claims became less important as a dichotomy of Romans and Africans emerged.
 On the other hand, many considered themselves both Roman and part of their African ethnic group, creating a blended, multicultural identity.

     Arnobius’s African background also heavily influenced his scholarly pursuits.
-Although he was Berber, a group indigenous to North Africa, the area was Romanized, meaning he would have spoken and read Latin.
-Adversus Nationes was based on Arnobius’s understanding of a few Christian works, namely Clement of Alexandria's Protrepticus, Tertullian's Apologeticum, and the Octavius of Minucius Felix .
+Although he was Berber, a group indigenous to North Africa, he would have spoken and read Latin.
+Adversus Nationes was based on Arnobius’s understanding of a few Christian works, namely Clement of Alexandria's Protrepticus, Tertullian's Apologeticum, and the Octavius of Minucius Felix.
 The fact that all three of these men were African shows a level of nationalism and pride for the literary pursuits of his fellow Africans, along with a level of comfort with their writing style.
 Some scholars go so far as to describe Arnobius’s peculiarities as representative of the African style (though that should not necessarily be viewed as a compliment).